direktt/direktt-plugin/guides/user-guide.md

 ## Managing Direktt Users in WordPress

-## Direktt users are automatically synced and managed through your WordPress dashboard whenever users subscribe or unsubscribe through the Direktt mobile app.
+Direktt users are automatically synced and managed through your WordPress dashboard whenever users subscribe or unsubscribe through the Direktt mobile app.
 Each Direktt user’s WordPress post can be edited, categorized, tagged, or paired with a WP User for advanced integrations.

-## ---

-### **1\.
-Viewing and Editing Direktt Users**
+### **Viewing and Editing Direktt Users**

-* ## Go to Direktt \> Direktt Users in wp-admin.
+* Go to Direktt \> Direktt Users in wp-admin.

-* ## Each user subscription creates a new post.
+* Each user subscription creates a new post.

-  * ## Post Title: Shows user’s display name.
+  * Post Title: Shows user’s display name.

-  * ## Post Content: Stores user notes from the user profile in Direktt mobile app.
+  * Post Content: Stores user notes from the user profile in Direktt mobile app.

-  * ## Channel Admin: Is titled “Channel Admin” with Admin Subscription: true.
+  * Channel Admin: Is titled “Channel Admin” with Admin Subscription: true.

-* ## Click any user to see and edit details:
+* Click any user to see and edit details:

-  * ## Direktt User Properties section:
+  * Direktt User Properties section:

-    * ## Subscription ID, Membership ID, avatar, QR code, and admin status.
+    * Subscription ID, Membership ID, avatar, QR code, and admin status.

-    * ## These fields give you a snapshot of each user.
+    * These fields give you a snapshot of each user.

-  * ## User Categories and User Tags:
+  * User Categories and User Tags:

-    * ## In the sidebar, check relevant boxes/tags to organize and segment users for group messaging or access control.
+    * In the sidebar, check relevant boxes/tags to organize and segment users for group messaging or access control.

-* ## When a user unsubscribes: Their post is removed automatically from Direktt Users.
+* When a user unsubscribes: Their post is removed automatically from Direktt Users.

-## ---

-### **2\.
-Managing Categories and Tags**
+### **Managing Categories and Tags**

-* ## User Categories Segment users into broad roles or groups.
+* User Categories Segment users into broad roles or groups.
 Go to Direktt \> User Categories to create/edit categories.

-* ## User Tags For granular segmentation and flexible access rules.
+* User Tags For granular segmentation and flexible access rules.
 Go to Direktt \> User Tags to manage tags.

-## Categories and tags can be used in access rights for pages, messaging campaigns, and automation.
+Categories and tags can be used in access rights for pages, messaging campaigns, and automation.

-## ---

-### **3\.
-Using Direktt Extensions**
+### **Using Direktt Extensions**

-* ## When you install Direktt extensions, new meta fields will appear in each user’s post edit screen.
+* When you install Direktt extensions, new meta fields will appear in each user’s post edit screen.

-* ## These fields are tailored for each extension’s function (e.g., loyalty points, purchase data).
+* These fields are tailored for each extension’s function (e.g., loyalty points, purchase data).

-* ## Configure or review extension-specific data as needed.
+* Configure or review extension-specific data as needed.

-## ---

-### **4\.
-Pairing Direktt Users with WordPress Users**
+### **Pairing Direktt Users with WordPress Users**

-## Benefits: Pairing enables automation between WP and Direktt (e.g., actions on your site that trigger app messages, custom experiences).
+Benefits: Pairing enables automation between WP and Direktt (e.g., actions on your site that trigger app messages, custom experiences).

 #### **How to Pair**

-* ## Go to Users \> Profile (for any WP User).
+* Go to Users \> Profile (for any WP User).

-* ## Find Code for pairing with related Direktt User in the “Direktt User Properties” section.
+* Find Code for pairing with related Direktt User in the “Direktt User Properties” section.

-* ## Send or display this code to a WP User   WP User sends the code in a chat message in Direktt Mobile App.
+* Send or display this code to a WP User   WP User sends the code in a chat message in Direktt Mobile App.

-* ## The Direktt user will then be linked (“paired”) to the WordPress user.
+* The Direktt user will then be linked (“paired”) to the WordPress user.

-  * ## The relation can be viewed or deleted on the WP user profile screen.
+  * The relation can be viewed or deleted on the WP user profile screen.

-## ---

-### **5\.
-Troubleshooting and Tips**
+### **Troubleshooting and Tips**

 | Issue | Solution |
 | ----- | ----- |